-Pictures speak louder than words when it comes to the Kasbah du Toubkal, although we do have a lot to say about it too, as it happens.
+Pictures speak louder than words when it comes to the Kasbah du Toubkal, although we do have a lot to say about it too.

 The Berber or Amazigh people have a fascinating ancient and traditional culture.

-Our experts and travellers are always bursting with tips when it comes to cultural holidays in Morocco.
+Our experts and travellers are always bursting with tips when it comes to cultural holidays.

 Hospitality is central to Moroccan culture.